Islam in Namibia: Growth of Namibia's Muslim community

-Most of Namibia's Muslim community are members of the Namaqua ethnic group.
+Most of Namibia's Muslim community are members of the Nama ethnic group.
 It is believed that this is mostly as a result of the efforts of a prominent politician among the Nama, Jacobs Salmaan Dhameer, who converted to Islam in 1980 The first mosque in the country, the Soweto Islamic Centre, was established 1986 and is located in Katutura.
 As of May 2009, there were twelve mosques in the country, six in Windhoek, two in Katima Mulilo, one in Walvis Bay, and three in the north of the country in the former Ovamboland.

-The Namibia Islamic Judicial Council is based on Ondobe in the Ohangwena Region.
+The Namibia Islamic Judicial Council is based in Windhoek in the Khomas Region.
 NIHA (Namibia Islamic Halaal Association) is Namibia's oldest and most well known Halaal Certifying body, recognised by the Halaal Certification body in South Africa and in many Islamic states.
 NIHA was established in 2001 and before known as the Namibia Halaal Slaughterers Association.
 It certifies food outlets in the country.